hectorqlucero/cgen/README.md

  ...}
 ```

-3. Restart or refresh — every create, update, and delete on `products` is now logged
+4. Restart or refresh — every create, update, and delete on `products` is now logged and stamped

 ### Querying the Audit Log